randomnerd/my-alias/memory-bank/progress.md

 - Context API for dependency injection
 - Autorun reactions for localStorage synchronization
 - Proper cleanup of reactions to prevent memory leaks

+## Recent Improvements
+- **Enhanced performance by adding useCallback to event handlers in GamePlay.tsx**
+- **Standardized error message formatting across all components**
+- **Added comprehensive validation in GameSetup.tsx for game parameters based on game-mechanics requirements**
+- **Applied consistent error handling patterns throughout the codebase**
+- **Implemented robust error handling in LocalStorageService for storage operations**
+- **Created an efficient and type-safe deep copy method in GameStore**
+- **Fixed environment variable usage by using Vite's import.meta.env.DEV pattern**
+- **Applied clean code principles in data layer with better abstractions**

 ## Known Issues
 - Limited offline capabilities